ess-dmsc/kafka-to-nexus/documentation/commands.md

 Attributes are used to define metadata about the data object.
 NeXus also uses them to define NeXus classes for groups.

-Attributes are defined as key-value pairs, for example:
+Simple attributes are defined as key-value pairs, for example:

 ```json
 "attributes": {